BrookFeleke/expense-t/README.md

-# expense_tracker
+# Expense Tracker App

-A new Flutter project.
+A new Flutter project for learning.

 ## Getting Started